johnwarden/jonathanwarden.com/content/theory/warrants-and-corelevance/index.md

 But **why** does this warrant exist in the subject's mind?
 What is the inferential rule that actually justifies the inference?
 Is it a deductive inference?
 Inductive?
 Gut feeling?

 In the Toulmin Model, the warrant would be a rule along the lines of *a cloudy sky is a sign of rain*.
-But in a Bayesian model, there are no rules: there is just a probability distribution modeling the Bayesian agent's beliefs.
-This gives us the end result of the agent's thought process, but not how they got there.
-But this probability distribution still serves the role of the warrant in that it justifies the inferential leap from premise to conclusion.
+In a Bayesian model, there are only **corelevant claims** that the subject must believe for the premise to be relevant.
+Every corelevant phrase helps, to paraphrase Toulmin's words, to "justify the inferential leap from premise to conclusion".
+So it's best to think of all the warrant being *the entire set of relevant prior beliefs*.

 If the prior beliefs of our subject are represented by the probability measure $P$, then we can say that, in the mind of the subject, **a warrant exists justifying the inference from premise 𝐵 to conclusion 𝐴 iff**: